Mechanical engineering for small teams building real hardware.

 Contact

-Let's Start a Converstion
+Start a Converstion

 Have a project in mind or a question about my services?
-Send a message using the form and l will get back to you shortly.
-Whether you’re exploring an idea or ready to move forward, I'm here to help.
+Send a message or email and l will get back to you shortly.

 Connect